Test ID: DENGS Dengue Virus, Molecular Detection, PCR, Serum

 Report Available

-5 to 8 daysTest Classification
+Same day/1 to 5 daysTest Classification

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.CPT Code Information
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.CPT Code Information

 87798